ytti/oxidized-web/docs/development.md

 bundle exec oxidized
 ```

+Changes to haml templates are reloaded on the fly.
+For changes to the ruby
+scripts, you have to stop an restart `bundle exec oxidized`.

 ## Paralell development between oxidized and oxidized-web
 You may need to make some changes in oxidized **and** oxidized-web.
 For this,
 git clone oxidized and oxidized-web in a common root directory, add the direct